arifperdana/arifperdana.github.io/_pages/publications.md

 * **Perdana, A**.
 Championing Trust: The Interplay of Cognitive and Technology to Inspire Trust and Usage Intention of Crowdlending Platform.
 In preparation for journal submission.

+* Liew, A., O'Leary, D., **Perdana, A**., Wang, T. 2021 International Conference of the Journal of Information Systems Panel Discussion on Digital Transformation in Accounting and Auditing.
+In preparation for journal submission

 Work in Progress
 ----